aejessen/MICB475_Group5/README.md

 - Try to find another analysis to tie everything together
 - Make sure we are using the right data set

+# 27 March 2024
+Meeting Agenda
+- Discuss which diversity tests to do with Dr. Sun
+- Discuss how to portray the diversity test results